Counting and effective rigidity in algebra and geometry: Main tools: Algebraic counting results

-it is possible for there to be \emph{no} quaternion division algebras $B/k$ into which all of the $L_i$ embed.
+\begin{rmk} Without the assumption that $[L_1 \cdots L_r:k]= 2^r$, it is possible for there to be \emph{no} quaternion division algebras $B/k$ into which all of the $L_i$ embed.
 For example, take $k=\Q$ and consider the collection of $L_i$ given by $\Q(\sqrt{-3})$, $\Q(\sqrt{-1})$, $\Q(\sqrt{3})$, $\Q(\sqrt{10})$, $\Q(\sqrt{17})$.
 One can check that every finite prime of $\Q$ splits in at least one of these $L_i$, and so a quaternion algebra into which all of these fields embeds must have a discriminant not divisible by any finite prime at all.
-As a quaternion algebra must ramify at a finite even number of primes, we conclude that up to isomorphism the only quaternion algebra admitting embeddings of all of the above extensions is $\MM(2,\Q)$, which is clearly not a division algebra.
+As a quaternion algebra must ramify at a finite even number of primes, up to isomorphism, the only quaternion algebra admitting embeddings of all of the above extensions is $\MM(2,\Q)$, which is not a division algebra.

 For the general situation, we proceed as follows.
 Suppose we are given a finite collection of distinct quadratic extensions $L_i/k$.
 Let $L$ be the compositum of all of the $L_i$, and define $r$ by the condition $[L:k] = 2^r$.
 Note, we are not assuming here that $r$ is the total number of $L_i$.
 For each $i$, let $\tilde{\chi}_i$ be the character of $\Gal(L/k)$ whose kernel is the subgroup fixing $L_i$.
 For there to be infinitely many quaternion algebras $B/k$ into which all of the $L_i$ embed, it is necessary and sufficient that there is no finite \textbf{odd order} subset of the $\tilde{\chi}_i$ which multiply to the identity.
-If this condition holds, then the number of $B/k$ with $\abs{\disc(B)}\le x$ into which all of the $L_i$ embed is again asymptotic to

-for some positive $\delta > 0$.
+If this condition holds, then the number of $B/k$ with $\abs{\disc(B)}\le x$ into which all of the $L_i$ embed is again asymptotic to $\delta x^{1/2}/(\log{x})^{1-\frac{1}{2^r}}$ for some positive $\delta > 0$.
 This can be established by slight modifications to the proof of Theorem \ref{thm:quatembedding}. \end{rmk}